POTHEAD

 ### Why?

-A certain class of http-backend-requests are poorly served by regular HTTP-load-balancing solutions, wether hashed or round-robin.
+A certain class of http-backend-requests are poorly served by regular HTTP-load-balancing solutions, whether hashed or round-robin.
 This class of requests cannot efficiently over-use resources in the worker, for example due to breaking RAM-limits, or concurrency causing non-optimal CPU cache use.
 In a traditional forwarding HTTP load-balancer, the worker can throttle incoming requests by slowing down "accept"-rate, but doing so would increase latency and potentially leave free workers unused.
 One prime example is transcoders of audio, video or images, which is typically CPU-intensive and cache-sensitive.

 ### How?